cchitsiang/awesome-stars/topics.md

 - [hypermodeinc/ristretto](https://github.com/hypermodeinc/ristretto) - A high performance memory-bound Go cache
 - [doocs/leetcode](https://github.com/doocs/leetcode) - 🔥LeetCode solutions in any programming language | 多种编程语言实现 LeetCode、《剑指 Offer（第 2 版）》、《程序员面试金典（第 6 版）》题解
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
-- [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit in Go
+- [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit and admin panel in Go
 - [zincsearch/zincsearch](https://github.com/zincsearch/zincsearch) - ZincSearch .
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 - [mosuka/phalanx](https://github.com/mosuka/phalanx) - Phalanx is a cloud-native distributed search engine that provides endpoints through gRPC and traditional RESTful API.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login